wkapenda/NYTimesAPIServer/README.md

-# Getting Started with Create React App
+# Getting Started with NY Times Most Popular Articles Server

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [ApolloGraphql](https://www.apollographql.com/).

-## Available Scripts
+# Follow these steps
+1. Download file
+2. Unzip folder
+3. Open you terminal
+4. cd to directory/folder

+# Command line prompts:

 In the project directory, you can run:

+### `npm install`

+This command will download all the npm packages dependencies and save them in you node_modules folder.\

 ### `nodemon`